Dragonite: Design

-Standing at 7 ft 3 in tall, Dragonite features an orange body, striped belly, and wings that are orange with a teal membrane.
+Standing at 7 feet 3 inches tall, Dragonite features an orange body, striped belly, and wings that are orange with a teal membrane.
 It has a pair of arms and legs, a tail, a snout, and a pair of antennae.
 This bipedal design differs from Dratini and Dragonair, both of which are blue, serpentine creatures.
 In Red, Blue, and Green, Dratini's belly was originally striped like Dragonite's, which was changed in Pokémon Yellow.
 Dragonite also had a long fin on its back that was removed beginning in Pokémon Gold and Silver.
 In the Pokémon series beginning with Gold and Silver, each Pokémon has a "shiny" form, a rare form that chances the color scheme of the Pokémon.
 Dragonite has a predominantly green shiny form.

 Dragonite is said to have human levels of intelligence.
 It is capable of flight, said to move fast enough to circumnavigate the globe in only 16 hours.
 It is known for its kindhearted nature and tendency to spend time in marine settings, helping people who are in peril at sea and being capable of manipulating the weather.
 Dragonites are considered a rarity to encounter, living on a hidden island with Dratinis and Dragonairs.
 Dragonairs use their powers to control the weather to obscure the island.
 Despite their protective nature, it sometimes becomes enraged when disturbed and has a rivalry with fellow Dragon-type Pokémon, Kingdra.